Dwight Muhammad Qawi: Professional career

-He went 1-1-1 in his first three pro fights, but then reeled off 14 straight victories to move into the world rankings at light heavyweight.
+He went 1–1–1 in his first three pro fights, but then reeled off 14 straight victories to move into the world rankings at light heavyweight.
 The last of those wins came on September 5, 1981, when Braxton returned to Rahway to fight Scott, with the winner promised a shot at Matthew Saad Muhammad's WBC world championship belt.
 Braxton won a unanimous 10-round decision.

 On December 19 of the same year, Braxton faced Saad Muhammad in Atlantic City.
-Braxton was the underdog against Saad, one of the most popular fighters of his generation and a fellow Hall of Famer, but Braxton defeated him on a 10th-round technical knockout and became a world champion for the first time.
+Braxton was the underdog against Saad, one of the most popular fighters of his generation and a fellow future Hall of Famer, but Braxton defeated him on a 10th-round technical knockout and became a world champion for the first time.
 It was shortly after this that he announced his conversion to Islam and changed his name.

 He defended the title three times in the next 15 months, knocking out Jerry Martin, Saad Muhammad a second time and Eddie Davis.
 On March 18, 1983, he lost a close but unanimous decision to WBA champion Michael Spinks in a unification bout.

 Qawi felt that making the division's 175-pound weight limit had drained him physically, and resolved to seek another world title in the newly created cruiserweight division.
 Freed of the need to fight to keep his weight down, Qawi reeled off another series of wins and claimed the WBA cruiserweight title on July 7, 1985, knocking out Piet Crous in Crous' native South Africa.

 He won two more fights, including a victory over former world heavyweight titlist Leon Spinks, before accepting a challenge from Olympian Evander Holyfield on July 12, 1986.
-The fight, in Holyfield's hometown of Atlanta, went the full 15 rounds with Holyfield winning a split decision.
+The fight, in Holyfield's hometown of Atlanta, went the full 15 rounds, with Holyfield winning a split decision.

 After the loss to Holyfield, Qawi fought off and on for the next 12 years, but never regained a world title.
 He rematched with Holyfield in 1987 for the WBA and IBF cruiserweight titles, but was stopped in the fourth round.

 After a short stint in the heavyweight ranks, where in 1988 he lost to George Foreman by knockout in seven rounds, being forced to quit from exhaustion, he tried to regain the cruiserweight title.
 On November 27, 1989, he dropped a split decision to Robert Daniels for Holyfield's vacated WBA title.

 Qawi retired in 1999 at the age of 46, with a career record of 41 wins, 11 losses and one draw, with 25 wins by way of knockout.
-Currently, he works as a boxing trainer in New Jersey.
+He worked as a boxing trainer in New Jersey.

-Life after boxing
+Later life and death

 In 1998, Dwight began working at the Lighthouse, a drug and alcohol rehabilitation center in Mays Landing, New Jersey.
-He works with both adults and adolescents and is a patient advocate.
+He worked with both adults and adolescents and was a patient advocate.

+On July 25, 2025, Qawi died at the age of 72 at a nursing home in Baltimore, Maryland.
+He had dementia for the last five years of his life.